About me

 Advised by Mark Wyatt

-I'm also interested in combining different methods (imaging, radial velocity, astrometry) to constrain 3D orbital architectures and masses of exoplanets.
+I'm also interested in combining different methods (imaging, radial velocity, astrometry) to measure 3D orbital architectures and dynamical masses of exoplanets.

 I found that the inner and outer planets in π Men and HAT-P-11 are highly misaligned by ~50 deg in Xuan & Wyatt 2020.
 I also measured planet-debris disk mutual inclinations in two other planetary systems in Xuan et al. 2020b.